pdf, 593.54 KB

 • 3‑page STEM Challenge set: Cover Page, Instructions Page, Activity Page

-• Clear, consistent directions designed for real classrooms
+• Clear, consistent directions

-• Kid‑friendly layout that supports independent exploration
+• Kid‑friendly layout for independent work

 • Printable PDF (A4/Letter compatible)